uoftastro/uoftastro.github.io/README.md

 [comment]: <> (### How to referee a paper?)

 ### What are the teaching opportunities?
-Postdocs can initate a mini-course for astro graduate students (main contact: graduate program director).
-The GASA Course & Quals Committee usually polls GASA to guage students' interests of mini-courses.
+Postdocs can initiate a mini-course (6-weeks instead of 12-weeks) for astro graduate students (main contact: graduate program director).
+The GASA Course & Quals Committee usually polls GASA to gauge students' interests of mini-courses.
 Formalisation of a mini-course requires filling in a form and preparing for a proposed syllabus.

 Teaching full courses and guest lectures for undergraduate students may also be possible.